 We awoke at dawn and eagerly cruised through the photos to discover a few good snaps of our curious flatulent friend.

 Adrenaline rushes and 'fight or flight' moments like these are both startling and cathartic.
 The seconds crawl, your senses peak and you suddenly become aware of every inch of skin, every follicle of hair, every noise and breath.
 Forgive the cliché, but life moves so damn quickly at times- I treasure all moments that give pause.
 I also treasure all moments where I feel humbled by nature.
-Orcas, elephants, bears, scorpions, venomous snakes, Antarctic conditions- maybe it's an abusive relationship but I love when nature reminds me whose boss.
+Orcas, elephants, bears, scorpions, venomous snakes, Antarctic conditions- I love when nature reminds me whose boss.
 As a conservationist, I'm all too aware that this isn't always the case.
-It's my job to help fight the battles she's losing and regardless of the times she slaps me around, I'm damn proud of that.
+It's my job to help fight the battles she's losing and regardless of the times she kicks my weak bottom, I'm damn proud of that.

 While leaving camp, we noticed lion tracks on the road.
 About ten minutes from camp, Luke spotted him under a tree.
 With one injured eye and a short mane (an indicator of low testosterone levels), a golden lion rested in a bed of yellow wildflowers.
 Eventually, a ranger stopped by.
 He informed us that originally three brother lions lived here.
 Recently, one was killed when a zebra gave him a kick to the head- a surprising reversal of roles.
 The two remaining brothers hang out around camp.